bird-house/flyingpigeon/docs/source/descriptions/shapefilepreparation.rst

 Customize shapefile
 ====================

-The shapefile produced from the adm1 level of the ESRI shapefile as described above shows all regions of the selected countries, but when displayed on the screen, some regions were too small both visually and for the resolution of our models (~100km):
+The shapefile produced from the adm1 level of the ESRI shapefile as described above shows all regions of the selected countries, but when displayed on the screen, some regions were too small both visually and for the resolution of our models (~100 km):

 .. image:: ../pics/Europe_too_many_regions.png
    :alt: alternate text